Virtual Environmental Center

 Plastic Bans - Since 2008, the City has spearheaded the battle against single-use plastic by banning disposables such as shopping bags, foam containers, straws, cutlery, and even sandbags.

 Coastal Vulnerability Assessment is underway to gain more information on sea level rise.
-The first public workshop on April 30, 2020 was cancelled and will be rescheduled.
+The first public workshop will be scheduled in spring 2023.
 The City is seeking historical photos to engage community members and readers; please send photos and descriptions to the City’s Environmental Sustainability Analyst.

 Malibu Smart Program aims to help residents save 28 million gallons of water annually in Malibu and Topanga Canyon through the installation of water-efficiency measures.
 This Program is a partnership with County of Los Angeles Waterworks and West Basin Municipal Water District.